harshitpaunikar1/Project-6/.github/project-buildup-history.md

 - Task summary: Circled back: pushed a config tweak after noticing the wrong default param was being used.
 - Deliverable: Solid now, moving on.
+## 2022-03-22 - Day 9: Storytelling check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to translate the result into plain language for a non-technical reader so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with business takeaway in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.